-A grade-point average of at least 3.40 (4-point scale) is required.
-(Admission may be granted to an applicant who does not meet the above requirements but shows outstanding potential.)
-Admission is contingent on acceptance of the applicant by a faculty member willing to serve as the applicant's major professor.
+that the major professors chooses.
 Applicants are encouraged to correspond with faculty working in their areas of interest who they would like to have as their major professor, to let faculty know of their interest and qualifications.
 The Graduate Director can assist applicants in identifying appropriate faculty members.